 Debt management will lower the interest rate you pay on your debt load while working with one monthly payment that fits your budget.
 The interest rate is lower, usually around 8%, so your balance is reduced faster.
 Having just one payment, instead of juggling several, also makes paying easier.
 A counselor from a nonprofit credit counseling agency works with you on a budget and determines the best payment option.
 The nonprofit agency deals with the credit card companies to get them to lower their interest rate and accept a lower monthly payment.

 The downside is that it can take 3-5 years to pay off what you owe, and you are required not to use the credit cards, except one for an emergency.

 Debt Consolidation Loan

 A debt consolidation loan, like a debt management plan, combines unsecured debt into one monthly payment and can take three to five years to pay off.
 It differs in that the interest rate can vary from 5% to 36%, depending on your credit score, similar to credit card interest rates.
 Also, there are penalties if you miss or are late with payments.
 A credit score below 670 means interest rates that range from 16% to 20% or higher, depending on the type of lender.

-A balance can be transferred from a high-interest card, or cards, to a card with a 0% interest rate.
+A balance transfer is when you transfer the balance of a high-interest credit card, or cards, to a card with a 0% interest rate.
 The upside is an immediate lower rate, allowing you to attack the balance, if you qualify.
 It normally takes a credit score of nearly 680 or better to get one of these cards.
 Another downside is that the new card will charge a balance transfer fee, usually something like 3%-5% of the balance.
 The low “introductory” rates are also temporary, and not paying off the balance every month or paying just the minimum can lead to a higher interest rate.
 If you can qualify and have a plan to pay the balance off before the introductory rate expires, it can be a good option for credit card debt consolidation or refinancing.

 Borrowing from Assets